Isle of Anglesey County Council

 The products above must have a soluble solids (solids that can be dissolved in the product) content of the finished product of not less than 60%, as determined by a refractometer* at 20 °C, unless some or all of the sugar content has been replaced with sweeteners or a reduced-sugar claim is being made, in which case there is no set percentage of soluble solids.

-[*A refractometer is a piece of equipment on to which a small quantity of jam is smeared so the sugar content can be measured.]
+[*A refractometer is a piece of equipment on to which a small quantity of jam is smeared, allowing the sugar content to be measured.]

 X CURD (CEULED X)